T‑7A Recapitalization

 The Air Force plans to recapitalize its T-38C fleet at Air Education Training Command's five pilot training installations: Joint Base San Antonio (JBSA)-Randolph in Texas, Columbus AFB in Mississippi, Laughlin AFB in Texas, Vance AFB in Oklahoma, and Sheppard AFB in Texas.
 JBSA‑Randolph was selected as the first installation to undergo recapitalization because it provides the majority of instructor pilot training and is an Introductions to Fighter Fundamentals location.
 Recapitalization of JBSA-Randolph would serve as an essential first step in establishing a T‑7A instructor pilot pipeline and would set the conditions to transition to T‑7A training at the other four pilot training installations.

 On January 29, 2021, the Acting Secretary of the Air Force approved the preferred sequencing and locations for the next four installations to possibly undergo T‑7A recapitalization.
-Acting on Air Education Training Command's recommendations, the Acting Secretary selected Laughlin AFB to be the third installation to be environmentally analyzed for possible recapitalization, following Columbus AFB.
-Recapitalizing Laughlin AFB third would result in the least impact on continued pilot production during the transition of aircraft types, provide the most efficient cost and student production/management plan, and align with Air Education Training Command's student pipeline flow for the Specialized Undergraduate Pilot Training and Introduction to Fighters Fundamentals curricula.
+Acting on Air Education Training Command's recommendations, the Acting Secretary selected Laughlin AFB to be the third installation to be analyzed environmentally for possible recapitalization.
+Recapitalizing Laughlin AFB third would result in the least impact on continued pilot production during the transition between aircraft types, provide the most efficient cost and student production and management plan, and align with Air Education Training Command's student pipeline flow for the Specialized Undergraduate Pilot Training and Introduction to Fighters Fundamentals curricula.
 Vance and Sheppard AFBs would follow as the fourth and fifth installations, respectively.

 Recapitalization entails: